casantosmu/code-notes/docs/dotnet/cli-commands.md

 ---
 title: .NET CLI (dotnet) Commands
-description: A guide to useful .NET CLI (dotnet) commands, including where to run them and their purposes
+description: A guide to useful .NET CLI (dotnet) commands, including where to run them and their purposes.
 ---

 # .NET CLI (dotnet) Commands